xcsf-dev/xcsf/README.md

 - an action structure *cl.A* that selects an action *a* to be performed for a given ***x***
 - a prediction structure *cl.P* that computes the expected payoff for performing *a* upon receipt of ***x***

-In addition, each classifier maintains a measure of its experience *exp*, error &epsilon;, fitness *F*, numerosity *num*, average participated set size *s*, and the time stamp *ts* of the last [evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) (EA) invocation on a participating set.
+In addition, each classifier maintains a measure of its experience *exp*, error &epsilon;, fitness *F*, numerosity *num*, average participated set size *as*, and the time stamp *ts* of the last [evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) (EA) invocation on a participating set.

 For each step within a learning trial, XCSF constructs a match set [M] composed of classifiers in the population set [P] whose *cl.C* matches ***x***.
 If [M] contains fewer than *&theta;*<sub>mna</sub> actions, a covering mechanism generates classifiers with matching *cl.C* and random *cl.A*.